nuxeo/marketplace-elasticsearch/README.md

 Where:
-- `addressList` point to one or many elasticsearch nodes.
+- `addressList` points to one or many Elasticsearch nodes.
 - `clusterName` is the cluster name to join.

 Look at the
 [`nuxeo.defaults`](https://github.com/nuxeo/marketplace-elasticsearch/blob/master/package/src/main/resources/install/templates/elasticsearch/nuxeo.defaults)
-in the elasticsearch template for more configuration options.
+in the Elasticsearch template for more configuration options.